reefercoding/go-migrator/README.md

 The aim of this package is to be very small but highly functional.

 ## Roadmap
+  1. Create error variables
-  1. Add testing
+  2. Add testing
+  3. Up/Down functionality
-  1. Whatever issue/idea comes up...
+  4. Whatever issue/idea comes up...

 ## Migration file structure
 The migrations are regular SQL files containing sql statements.